Scammers are Getting Smarter

 How can I spot phishing text messages?

-• If you don’t have an account at the financial institution mentioned in the text, you can likely ignore the message.
+• Be vigilant.
+If you don’t have an account at the financial institution mentioned in the text, you can likely ignore the message.
 Scammers send messages to every phone number in a specific area hoping some of them take the bait and respond.

 In addition to all of these fraud tips, you can also take action and report fraud scams and bad business practices on the Federal Trade Commission Website.